ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/filtering.markdown

 {CODE-TABS/}

 {WARNING:Important}
-Remember to add `Raven.Client.Linq` namespace to usings if you want to use `In` extension method.
+Remember to add `Raven.Client.Linq` namespace to usings if you want to use `ContainsAll` extension method.
 {WARNING/}

 ## Remarks